ghostcorefivem-byte/gc-shops/README.md

+**RESOURCE HAS BEEN UPDATED**

+GC-Shops Update

+**Fixed bug**

+Target locations duplicating at shop positions over time.
+Ped and zone targets were building up on every reconnect, /reloadshops, or shop edit because ox_target zones weren't being tracked or removed correctly.
+Zones now clean up properly on every re-sync — no more stacking.

+**New Stock Flow**

+Stock Item — shop owners can now restock their shop directly from their own inventory instead of paying cash.
+Deposit items you're carrying straight into your shop's stock.
+Works for any item registered in ox_inventory — no preset list required.
+Adding a brand-new item to your shop asks you to set its price on the spot.
+Restocking an item already in your shop just tops up the quantity — price stays untouched.
+New Stock Item option added to the /managemyshop dashboard, plus a quicker Restock From My Inventory action inside each item's menu in My Inventory.

+**Removed Old Stocking ways**

+Cash-based paid restocking (paid_restock / restock_price) — fully replaced by inventory-based stocking above.

 🏪 GC-Shops — Dynamic Shop System for QBCore

 Create, manage, and own shops entirely in-game.
 No config editing.
 No restarts.
 Just /createshop and go.